 Currently, two frequencies are being offered – 512Hz (which has improved results in cast iron pipes) and 33KHz, a UK standard.
 To trace this equipment, a C-scope MXL4 is recommended as these offer the best results.

-Software enterprises like WinCan provide surveying packages that may include every type of mapping and tracking information.
-With the introduction of 4G into the Maxprobe box, every survey may be carried out on-site and sent directly to the office or client via WinCan web.
+Other software enterprises like WinCan provide surveying packages that may include every type of mapping and tracking information.
+With the introduction of WiFi into the Maxprobe box, every survey may be carried out on-site and sent directly to the office or client via WinCan web.
 Scanprobe was the one to pioneer the first camera inspection system to include WinCan web and is now enjoying brilliant reviews on this cutting-edge technology.
 However, Scanprobe feels that this is just the beginning.
 It sees the future of surveying, where every pipe will be laid out on a map in 3D with every information (length, material, and size) tagged next to every run, offering water authorities a detailed layout of their waste systems.
 Once the information has been collected from around the country, a national waste grid system may be established.
 This is some way off, but the objective of Scanprobe is to offer the tools in which this may be accomplished.